 We pride ourselves on being transparent with our clients.
 Once we provide you with a quote, our fees are final and include all disbursements and GST.
 We will take care of the entire conveyancing process with no hidden charges.

-For buyers, our standard package fee is listed below.
+For buyers, our standard package fee starts from the price below (may vary based on State).
 Contact us for an engagement letter containing all the details.

 (includes GST, includes all conveyancing-related disbursements)

 What fees are included in your purchase fee?